ivanitlearning/AWS-Associate-Courses/README.md

 - Every item in the table needs a unique primary key.
 - Attributes may or may not be there.
 This is not necessary.
 - Items can be at most 400KB in size.
 This includes the primary key and attributes.
+- **Test note:** Partition keys should have [high-cardinality](https://stackoverflow.com/questions/45581744/how-does-the-dynamodb-partition-key-work) attributes: These are attributes that have distinct values for each item like e-mail id, employee_no, customerid, sessionid, ordered, and so on.

 In DynamoDB, capacity means speed.
 If you choose on-demand capacity model you don't have to worry about capacity.
 You only pay for the operations for the table.
 If you choose provisioned capacity, you must set this on a per table basis.